saintleocom/git-and-github-fundamentals-SwethaPolam/README.md

   This is Swetha, I am from Vizag.
-  # :bioscope:I am currently working on GIT and GIThub.
+  # :phone:I am currently working on GIT and GIThub.
   I am intresting in learning new things and plan, perseverance to be successfull in my path.

    My Hobbies: